 These should be thought of along the lines of proper names in English, but with one difference.
 'Tim Button' is a proper name, but there are several people with this name.
-(Equally, there are at least two people with the name 'P. D. Magnus'.)
 We live with this kind of ambiguity in English, allowing context to individuate the fact that 'Tim Button' refers to an author of this book, and not some other Tim.
 In FOL, we do not tolerate any such ambiguity.
 Each name must pick out exactly one thing.
 (However, two different names may pick out the same thing.)